Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: INTRODUTCTION

-High-order (multi-resonance) filters---especially ideal standard filters (ISFs), such as Butterworth or elliptic~\cite{dimopoulos2011analog}---have been designed for many types of wave physics (electromagnetic~\cite{little1997microring, fan1998channel, manolatou1999coupling, popovic2006multistage, xiao2007highly, liu2011synthesis, dai2011circuit, bogaerts2012silicon, wu1995frequency, vardaxoglou1997frequency, munk2005frequency}, mechanical~\cite{morgan2010surface, colombi2016seismic, rostami2016acoustic, d2017mechanical, colquitt2017seismic}, etc.) by a variety of techniques, including brute-force optimization of the transmission/scattering spectrum~\cite{manara1999frequency, kern2005design, bossard2006design, jiang2013tailoring}, circuit theory in the microwave regime~\cite{luo2007design, li2013synthesis, lv2019wide, liao2020quasi, sarabandi2007frequency, bayatpur2008single, luukkonen2008simple, bayatpur2009metamaterial, mesa2015simplified, molero2017wideband}, and coupled-mode theory (CMT)~\cite{haus1984waves, fan2002analysis, suh2004temporal} for cascaded optical resonators~\cite{little1997microring, fan1998channel, manolatou1999coupling, popovic2006multistage, xiao2007highly, liu2011synthesis, dai2011circuit}.
-Circuit theory and CMT provide attractive semi-analytical frameworks for filter design, but are restricted to systems composed of spatially separable components (either discrete circuit elements or weakly coupled resonances, respectively), while brute-force spectrum optimization faces several numerical challenges.
+High-order (multiresonance) filters---especially standard filters (SFs) of Butterworth, Chebyshev, or elliptic spectral shape~\cite{dimopoulos2011analog}---have been designed for many types of wave physics (electromagnetic~\cite{little1997microring, fan1998channel, manolatou1999coupling, popovic2006multistage, xiao2007highly, liu2011synthesis, dai2011circuit, bogaerts2012silicon, wu1995frequency, vardaxoglou1997frequency, munk2005frequency}, mechanical~\cite{morgan2010surface, colombi2016seismic, rostami2016acoustic, d2017mechanical, colquitt2017seismic}, etc.) by a variety of techniques, including brute-force optimization of the scattering (e.g., transmission) spectrum~\cite{manara1999frequency, kern2005design, bossard2006design, aage2017topology, jensen2005topology, jiang2013tailoring}, circuit theory in the microwave regime~\cite{liao2020quasi, li2013synthesis, costa2014overview, sarabandi2007frequency, bayatpur2008single, bayatpur2009metamaterial, mesa2015simplified}, and coupled-mode theory (CMT)~\cite{haus1984waves, fan2002analysis, suh2004temporal} for cascaded optical resonators~\cite{little1997microring, fan1998channel, manolatou1999coupling, popovic2006multistage, xiao2007highly, liu2011synthesis, dai2011circuit}.
+Circuit theory and CMT provide attractive semianalytical frameworks for filter design, but are restricted to systems composed of spatially separable components (either discrete circuit elements or weakly coupled resonators, respectively), while brute-force spectrum optimization faces several numerical challenges~\cite{aage2017topology, jensen2005topology}.
 To design ultra-compact filters, involving strongly coupled elements and spatially overlapping resonances, a precise, systematic and computationally tractable methodology is missing.
-In this article, we develop a new such filter-design approach by deriving a minimal set of explicit \emph{analytical} criteria on the system resonances, applicable to all symmetric and ``antimetric''~\cite{maloratsky2003passive} filters, including ISFs.
-To derive these conditions, we first improve the quasi-normal-mode (QNM) expansion of the scattering matrix $S$~\cite{alpeggiani2017quasinormal} to ensure that $S$ simultaneously satisfies all physical constraints of time-domain realness, energy conservation, and reciprocity, in contrast to previous QNM theory (QNMT) formulations~\cite{alpeggiani2017quasinormal, zhang2020quasinormal}, and we further show how low-$Q$ resonances can be folded into a separate background scattering term $C$.
-We then use our $S$ expansion to derive the required coupling coefficients of the resonances (QNMs) to the input and output ports in conjunction with the net background response, in order to achieve multiple configurations for the zeros of the $S$ coefficients (generalizing previous work~\cite{li2010coupled, hsu2014theoretical}) and thus realize any desired ISF.
-We finally apply our procedure to computationally design microwave metasurface filters that precisely match ISFs of various orders, bandwidths, and types---especially optimal elliptic filters, which were demonstrated only approximately in the past~\cite{luo2007design, li2013synthesis, jiang2013tailoring, lv2019wide, liao2020quasi}.
+In this article, we develop such a filter-design approach by deriving a minimal set of explicit \emph{analytical} criteria on the system resonances, applicable to all symmetric and ``antimetric''~\cite{maloratsky2003passive} filters, including SFs.
+To derive these conditions, we use the unitary and symmetric quasinormal-mode theory (QNMT) of the scattering matrix $S$ from \citeasnoun{QNMT} to derive the required coupling coefficients of the resonances (QNMs) to the input and output ports in conjunction with the net background response, in order to achieve multiple configurations for the zeros of the $S$ coefficients (generalizing previous work~\cite{li2010coupled, hsu2014theoretical}) and thus realize any desired SF.
+We apply our procedure to computationally design microwave metasurfaces with several two-port configurations, realizing filters that precisely match SFs of various orders, bandwidths, and types---especially optimal elliptic filters, which were demonstrated only approximately in the past~\cite{luo2007design, li2013synthesis, jiang2013tailoring, lv2019wide, liao2020quasi}.